EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Results

 \subsection{Size-Stellar Mass Relation}

-Figure \ref{fig:remstar} represents the distribution of $r_{\rm e}$ and $M_{*}$ of the EMPGs and PAGs.
+Figure \ref{fig:remstar} represents the distribution of $r_{\rm e}$ and $M_{*}$ of the EMPGs and EMPG-tails.
 We add the data of star-forming galaxies (SFGs) at $z\sim0$ (gray) and $z\sim6$ (yellow).
-We also plot $r_{\rm e}$ and $M_{*}$ of local dwarf galaxies. \tcr{We make Figure \ref{fig:remstar_feat} to compare the distributions of the EMPGs and PAGs to the $z\sim0$ and 6 SFGs (left) and the local dwarf galaxies (right).} As described in the left panel of Figure \ref{fig:remstar_feat}, we \tcg{find} that most of the EMPGs, except for a few (KP9 and SS2), fall on the $r_{\rm e}$--$M_{*}$ relation of $z\sim0$ SFGs rather than $z\sim6$ SFGs.
-The EMPGs have the $r_{\rm e}$ values larger than those of $z\sim6$ SFGs for a given $M_{*}$.
-Compared to local dwarf galaxies as shown in the right panel of Figure \ref{fig:remstar_feat}, some of the EMPGs \tcr{have the values of $r_{\rm e}$ and $M_{*}$ similar to} those of dSphs and dIrrs. \tcr{The other EMPGs fall on the region between dSphs and GCs.}
+We also plot $r_{\rm e}$ and $M_{*}$ of local dwarf galaxies.
+We make Figure \ref{fig:remstar_feat} to compare the distributions of the EMPGs and EMPG-tails to the $z\sim0$ and 6 SFGs (left), the local dwarf galaxies (\tcr{center})\tcr{, and clumps of clumpy galaxies and normal galaxies (right)}.
+As described in the left panel of Figure \ref{fig:remstar_feat}, we \tcg{find} that most of the EMPGs, except for a few (\tcra{KP9, SS2, and SS12}), fall on the $r_{\rm e}$--$M_{*}$ relation of $z\sim0$ SFGs rather than $z\sim6$ SFGs.
+The EMPGs have the $r_{\rm e}$ values larger than those of $z\sim6$ SFGs at a given $M_{*}$.
+Compared to local dwarf galaxies as shown in the \tcr{center} panel of Figure \ref{fig:remstar_feat}, some of the EMPGs \tcg{have the values of $r_{\rm e}$ and $M_{*}$ similar to} those of dSphs and dIrrs.
+The other EMPGs fall on the region between dSphs and GCs. \tcr{Comparing the right panel of Figure \ref{fig:remstar_feat} with the left panel of Figure \ref{fig:remstar_feat}, we find that the clumps of \citet{Elmegreen2013} have size--mass relations similar to those of $z\sim0$ SFGs.
+Thus we can say the same things as we compare the EMPGs with $z\sim0$ SFGs.
+It should be noted that the sizes of the clumps reported by \citet{Elmegreen2013} do not necessarily represent effective radii. }

-As well as the EMPGs, the majority of the PAGs have the $r_{\rm e}$--$M_{*}$ relation similar to that of $z\sim0$ SFGs.
-We also find that the PAGs are located \tcr{on} the distributions of dSphs, dIrrs, and UDGs.
+As well as the EMPGs, the majority of the EMPG-tails have the $r_{\rm e}$--$M_{*}$ relation similar to that of $z\sim0$ SFGs.
+We also find that the EMPG-tails are located \tcg{on} the distributions of dSphs, dIrrs, and UDGs.